3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 ## Transitions

-There are only two types of transition: VM-exit and VM-entry.
+There are only two types of transition: VM exit and VM entry.
 As you can see, they are named relative to the VM, as this is where the CPU should spend most of the time.
-VM-exit is a transition from VM to VMM, or non-root to root operation (these are synonymous); VM-entry - the other way around.
+VM exit is a transition from VM to VMM, or non-root to root operation (these are synonymous); VM entry - the other way around.

 Multiple checks are performed both on entries and exits.
 When an error occurred during VM entry it is possible to just not get into VM or return as soon as